mixtur/webpack-spritesmith/Readme.md

     - `glob` well... it is a glob

-    `cwd` and `glob` both will be passed directly to [glob](https://github.com/isaacs/node-glob) (and [gaze](https://github.com/shama/gaze) in watch mode), then results will be used as list of source images
+    `cwd` and `glob` both will be passed directly to [glob](https://github.com/isaacs/node-glob) (and [gaze](https://github.com/shama/gaze) in watch mode), then resulting list of files will be used as list of source images

 - `target` - generated files
     - `image` - target image filename